What Is a Spiritual Journey? An Insider Guide to Transformation

 Personal growth takes center stage in this initial phase of the journey.

-Stage 2: Initiation | Self-Healing
+Stage 2: Self-Healing (Initiation)

 While getting to know your current personality is part of the process, this initial inquiry is still an exploration of what’s mainly conscious and known.